 2. Aliphatic Polyesters – PHA and PLA Bioplastics

 This category includes two of the most commonly-used bioplastics for packaging and medical device production: PHA and PLA.

-PHA bioplastic is a type of bio-based polyester produced by microorganisms like microbes and algae.
+PHA (short for Polyhydroxyalkanoates) bioplastic is a type of bio-based polyester produced by microorganisms like microbes and algae.
 These polyesters are considerably more expensive to manufacture compared to starch-based bioplastics, as they require extensive lab work and engineering to create durable and flexible materials.